English • Deal

 Completed in 1970, Seoul Square is a major office complex comprising 2 underground and 23 above-ground floors, with a total gross floor area of 132,806 square meters.

-Seoul Square boasts excellent transportation accessibility, with direct underground connections to subway lines 1 and 4, the Gyeongui Line, Airport Railroad, and the GTX-A express rail.
-Major redevelopment projects around the area—such as the transformation of the Millennium Hilton Hotel and the Seoul Station North District—are also expected to improve the property's value.
+Seoul Square’s prime location is a key selling point, boasting direct underground connections to subway lines 1 and 4, the Airport Railroad, and the GTX-A express rail.
+Large-scale redevelopment plans nearby, such as the Millennium Hilton Hotel site and the Seoul Station North District project, are expected to lift the area’s profile even further.